 Since Atlassian has announced the end of sales for Confluence Server version (which is a self-hosted version of Confluence), I was looking for a similar software.
-Then, thanks to my colleague Vincent, I've found Outline.
+Then, thanks to one of my colleague.

 As soon as you're starting working on professional projects, even in IT, you will have to create documentations about specific parts of your project.
 There isn't any basic and modern software, except Outline.

 Outline is inspired from Notion.so, which is pretty similar.
 The main difference here is that, Outline can be self-hosted (even if they're offering an SaaS product).